-The PETA mousetrap is small, plastic, and entirely easy to use.
-Simply place the Smart Mousetrap inside of your home, await furry friends, and release them (no touching required!) once they have been caught.
+The PETA mousetrap is small, plastic, and extremely easy to use.
+Simply place the Smart Mousetrap inside your home, await furry friends, and release them outdoors (no touching required!) once they have been caught.
 Reusable, reliable, and ready to catch any mouse that enters your home, this trap is a cinch.
 PETA will also include a Humane Control of Mice and Rats guide sheet when you purchase this trap.

 Victor Tin Cat Mouse Trap

 What better way to catch a mouse than with a cat?
 Well, a Tin Cat Mouse Trap, that is.
 Up to 30 mice can enter this trap at one time, and the best part is that an enclosed top means that you never have to see (or touch) any of them.
 As soon as a few mice scurry into this trap (you'll hear them), all you have to do is bring the trap outside and release them.
-Reuse or throw-away this trap as you see fit.
-Victor also makes corner mice traps and multiple mice traps.
+Reuse or throw away this trap as you see fit.
+Victor also makes corner mouse traps and multiple mice traps.
 What could be easier?

 Havahart 1020 Two Door Cage Trap for Mice and Rats

-Eaton Multip Catch Mouse Trap
+Eaton Multiple Catch Mouse Trap